This article has been updated for 2026 to reflect the latest developments in Broadcom’s VMware licensing transformation.

 How Does the New VMware Licensing Increase Expenses for Customers?

-Customers who previously relied on perpetual licenses may face increased costs with the switch to subscriptions.
-Broadcom is predicted to focus more on ensuring licensing compliance, which may lead to more frequent audits, and businesses will likely feel pushed to transition to subscription plans, even if the costs are higher or less efficient overall.
+Customers who previously relied on perpetual licenses faced increased costs with the switch to subscriptions.
+Broadcom focuses more on ensuring licensing compliance, which has led to more frequent audits, and businesses will likely feel pushed to transition to subscription plans, even if the costs are higher or less efficient overall.

 This is something to be cautious of in today’s market.
 Many customers may resist the switch to subscriptions, viewing them as more expensive than the traditional perpetual licenses.
 Businesses that carefully managed costs under the old model may feel pressured by recurring fees, potentially leading to dissatisfaction or exploring alternative solutions.
 Broadcom’s challenge will be to demonstrate enough value in the subscription model to justify the potentially higher ongoing costs.